hpssjellis/RocksettaTinyML/README.md

 # RocksettaTinyML
-My own version of EloquentTinyML
+My own version of EloquentTinyML  https://github.com/eloquentarduino/EloquentArduino

+Not a fork but a different concept